ghostdogpr/caliban/vuepress/docs/docs/stitching.md

   .provide(sttpClient ++ config)
 ```

-All that's left to do is to hook up to an HTTP server and configure a Github API token.
+All that's left to do is to hook up to an HTTP server and configure a GitHub API token.
 And now you have an API that can handle queries such as these:

 ```graphql